 A tall statue of a cat creature stands out front of Florida’s Marco Island Historical Museum, a fascinating replica of a mysterious local artifact.

-Today the original cat-person statuette remains at the Smithsonian institute.
-You can bask in the aura, history, and mystery of the cat, by visiting a giant replica of the artifact in the courtyard of the Marco Island Historical Museum.
+You can also bask in the aura, history, and mystery of the cat, by visiting a giant replica of the artifact in the courtyard of the Marco Island Historical Museum.

 Know Before You Go